Red Scare (podcast): Reception and cultural impact

 In 2018, Red Scare was described in The Cut as "a critique of feminism, and capitalism, from deep inside the culture they've spawned."
 The hosts' critique of feminism has been influenced by Camille Paglia, and they have often quoted lines from her books, such as "if civilization had been left in female hands, we would still be living in grass huts" and "there is no female Mozart because there is no female Jack the Ripper".
 The podcast makes frequent use of the word "retard", and has been described as trying to re-popularize the slur.
 In 2022, conservative filmmaker Amanda Milius described Red Scare's laissez-faire attitude as a "premier example" of the "live-and-let-live place" occupied by the "new right".
 Writing in The American Conservative, Stephen G. Adubato credited the hosts for recognizing the pre-political ("aesthetics, psychology and metaphysics") as a prerequisite for understanding politics.
 In 2019, Jezebel criticized the podcast as "emblematic of a certain kind of disaffected, supposedly leftist voice that's casually full of breathtaking cruelty", including promotion of anorexia.

 In 2022, Khachiyan met with billionaire venture capitalist Peter Thiel and U.S. Senate candidate Blake Masters.
 Masters, until then president of the Thiel Foundation, called Red Scare "interesting", and hinted to Vanity Fair that it could receive funding from Thiel in the future.
 Nekrasova and Khachiyan denied receiving any funding from Thiel.

 The podcast generated controversy for hosting white nationalist commentator Nick Fuentes in October 2025.
-Fuentes, who is known for his sexist and antisemitic rhetoric, made offensive remarks about ethnic and religious groups, and Nekrasova told Fuentes that she was "such a fan, honestly".
-Additionally Nekrasova, Khachiyan and Fuentes discussed "international Jewry" multiple times, advancing offensive stereotypes about Jews as well as Italians, Asians and others.
+Fuentes, who is known for his sexist and antisemitic rhetoric, made offensive remarks about ethnic and religious groups during the interview, with Nekrasova telling Fuentes that she was "such a fan, honestly".
 Nekrasova was subsequently dropped by the talent agency Gersh, and was also fired from her role in the upcoming film Iconoclast.